-As many await the imminent launch of Sony’s Xperia flagships for 2017, the company has just pulled the cover off an entry-level smartphone nobody really saw coming.
-It’s called the Xperia L1, and it is expected to launch in select regions, such as the United Kingdom, beginning in late April.
+As many await the imminent launch of Sony’s Xperia flagships for 2017, the company recently pulled the cover off an entry-level smartphone nobody really saw coming.
+It’s called the Xperia L1, and it is now available to purchase in the United States from select retailers.

-The L1 will launch with Android 7.0 Nougat onboard, and come in a selection of three colors: Black, white, and pink.
-It also features Sony’s Xperia Actions software that monitors how you use your phone, and then presents you with the relevant settings to tailor usage to your habits.
+The L1 launches with Android 7.0 Nougat onboard.
+It also features Sony’s Xperia Actions software that monitors how you use your phone and then presents you with the relevant settings to tailor usage to your habits.

 For example, if you typically silence all notifications before bed, Xperia Actions pays attention to that, asks if you’d like to set an automatic time window for muting your phone, and offers even more granular controls, like the ability to turn off charging lights and sounds.
 It will certainly come in handy for those kept awake at night by the piercing LEDs found in some smartphones nowadays.

 As for regions other than the U.S., it appears some markets won’t receive the L1 for at least another few weeks.
 U.K. retailer Clove Technology has the L1’s release slated for early June.
 It seems American customers will be the first in the world to get their hands on Sony’s latest budget offering — which is somewhat unusual for the company, given its relative popularity outside the U.S.

 Article originally published on 03-20-2017 by Adam Ismail.
 Updated on 05-11-2017 by Adam Ismail: Added U.S. availability.

 - Sony’s latest Xperia smartphones boast changes, but not a major redesign

 - Sony Xperia XA2 vs. HTC U11 Life: Can Sony rule the midrange market?